by Peter Paget for VT

-Some very few years ago I issued a warning about the ongoing dangers of the disaster that could come from La Palma and the probability of a new eruption.
-I was criticised by various trolls as there, (according to them) was no evidence to support my warnings.
+Some very a few years ago I issued a warning about the ongoing dangers of the disaster that could come from La Palma and the probability of a new eruption.
+I was criticized by various trolls as there, (according to them) was no evidence to support my warnings.

 So who is still saying that today with the volcano blowing its top and within the last 24 hours, as of 1st Oct.
 2021, opened yet another lava emitting vent, now the sixth (not just three as the local Spanish officials would have you believe)?

-So now from the horses mouth, the situation today.
-Within the last 24 hours three further significant earthquakes have been registered at the same depth as just before the eruption commence by a day or two.
+So now from the horse’s mouth, the situation today.
+Within the last 24 hours, three further significant earthquakes have been registered at the same depth as just before the eruption commenced by a day or two.

-This means more magna is flowing into the magna chamber nearer the surface and will vent within the near future, a few days.
+This means more magma is flowing into the magma chamber nearer the surface and will vent within the near future, a few days.
 Volcanos pulse, so a temporary decline in emissions does not mean the eruption is abating, it is just the way they operate.

 A number of factors apply.
-The cones are buttressed by vertical basalt walls from previous eruptions and contain reservoirs of water naturally, plus with the lava now having reached the sea shore pressurised gases could be uplifting through the old lava tunnels and the conduction of the lava and tremendous heat (over 1000 c) is moving along the fissures and spreading laterally along the mountain ridge.
+The cones are buttressed by vertical basalt walls from previous eruptions and contain reservoirs of water naturally, plus with the lava now having reached the seashore pressurized gases could be uplifting through the old lava tunnels and the conduction of the lava and tremendous heat (over 1000 c) is moving along the fissures and spreading laterally along the mountain ridge.

-This steam, super heated water and white hot lava will be lubricating the fissures and breaking down the frictional adhesion to the cone.
-This is critical, because if she blows, I should say when she blows, the descent into the ocean takes but little more than ten minutes and reaches speeds of in the region of 200 mph downhill and then travels out some 30 odd miles underwater and down to over 4000 ft deep.
+This steam, superheated water, and white-hot lava will be lubricating the fissures and break down the frictional adhesion to the cone.
+This is critical because if she blows, I should say when she blows, the descent into the ocean takes but little more than ten minutes and reaches speeds of in the region of 200 mph downhill and then travels out some 30 odd miles underwater and down to over 4000 ft deep.

-No time to be a tourist in that neck of the woods, or indeed within a great distance of the islands as the wavefronts extends through the waters at several hundred miles and hour, passing its energy from one water particle to another and uplifting to a crest as the wavefronts hit the bottom of a shelving sea floor and rise up to around 100 ft.
+No time to be a tourist in that neck of the woods, or indeed within a great distance of the islands as the wavefronts extend through the waters at several hundred miles an hour, passing its energy from one water particle to another and uplifting to a crest as the wavefronts hit the bottom of a shelving sea floor and rise up to around 100 ft.

-At sea you would only notice a BIG long swell, but no crest, so in shipping terms, you ‘Set to Sea’ at maximum speed and get into as much deep water as you can gain, head into the advancing wave at half speed (12 to 18 knots) with the front anchors deployed by near the maximum chain length – recognised maritime procedure before, having of course closed all the bulkhead doors and battened down the hatches.
+At sea you would only notice a BIG long swell, but no crest, so in shipping terms, you ‘Set to Sea’ at maximum speed and get into as much deep water as you can gain, head into the advancing wave at half speed (12 to 18 knots) with the front anchors deployed by near the maximum chain length – recognized maritime procedure before, having, of course, closed all the bulkhead doors and battened down the hatches.

-There is another key factor in the risk assessment of when the fissures will fail and drop possibly a third of the island mass into the water; that is the cyclical nature of magna chamber functions as in Hawaii where the magna will flow in, uplift and erupt but then reduce and allow the land mass to sink a little as the magna chamber ceiling can collapse as the pressure reduces.
+There is another key factor in the risk assessment of when the fissures will fail and drop possibly a third of the island mass into the water; that is the cyclical nature of magma chamber functions as in Hawaii where the magma will flow in, uplift, and erupt but then reduce and allow the landmass to sink a little as the magma chamber ceiling can collapse as the pressure reduces.

-In the UK wavefronts are likely only to be some 16 to 22 feet high, but remember we are dealing with a Tsunami where the water just comes and comes as you saw in the Japan disaster, so you get flooding and then the draw back laden with debris, cars, trees etc. etc.
+In the UK wavefronts are likely only to be some 16 to 22 feet high, but remember we are dealing with a Tsunami where the water just comes and comes as you saw in the Japan disaster, so you get flooding, and then the drawback laden with debris, cars, trees, etc.

-In the Americas, the whole of the Eastern sea board, the wave fronts could be much higher as the island fracture is likely to energise to the West, the Island of La Palma itself partially protecting Europe, and Florida (the Southern portion) could be completely overrun with floods.
+In the Americas, the whole of the Eastern sea board, the wavefronts could be much higher as the island fracture is likely to energize to the West, the Island of La Palma itself partially protecting Europe, and Florida (the Southern portion) could be completely overrun with floods.

 You see why no warnings are intended ‘officially’ to the population as the panic and mayhem would be as bad as the consequences.
 You might want to purchase an ex merchant ship lifeboat (those fully covered orange ones) and have it in your back yard, pointing East, I jest not, they cost about $4000 each ex redundant and are available online, delivery costs extra.
 Get it equipped and stocked with water & food.

-Talking of weather one has to mention Worldwide a lot of volcanos are blowing and this puts a lot of dust, fine ash, gases and junk into the upper atmosphere and this historically has caused poor harvests for a couple of years after such eruptions, so expect to see food prices rise as shortages kick in.
+Talking of whether one has to mention Worldwide a lot of volcanos are blowing and this puts a lot of dust, fine ash, gases, and junk into the upper atmosphere this historically has caused poor harvests for a couple of years after such eruptions, so expect to see food prices rise as shortages kick in.

 We are already seeing them in the UK and it looks like the serious business chiefs are creating shortages and driving up prices already.
 As one American Banker said to me a while ago, “Never let a good crisis go to waste”.